allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 # Software-Tools-Spring-2024
 # README
-The purpose of this README document is to update details and evidence as we  research our proposal question being addressed.
+The purpose of this README document is to organize our evidence, develop our thesis statement, and strategize our research/proposal questions.

 PLEASE note that this file does not include updates to the data, tools, and methods used.